VET Program Approval and Maintenance Procedure

 • Notification of Amendment to Delivery Locations

-DVC(VET) / Program Manager
+PVC(VET) / Program Manager

-1. International registration of qualifications requires CRICOS, refer to the CRICOS Registration of VET Programs Procedure.
+1. International registration of qualifications requires CRICOS.
+Refer to the CRICOS Registration of VET Programs Procedure.

 C.